-Staff should report these to their line manager and Human Resources where they will be investigated in accordance with the NHS Scotland Bullying & Harassment Policy / NHS Scotland Conduct Policy (as appropriate).
+Staff should report these to their line manager and Human Resources where they will be investigated in accordance with policy.

-Following proper investigation, where the State Hospital has reasonable grounds to believe that some degree of misconduct has taken place, the options open could include counselling, (re-)training interventions, mediation, changing levels of supervision and in the most serious of cases, consideration of whether some form of disciplinary action is necessary.
+Following proper investigation, where the State Hospital has reasonable grounds to believe that some degree of misconduct has taken place, the options open could include counselling, training / retraining interventions, mediation, and changing levels of supervision.
+Additionally, in the most serious of cases, consideration of whether some form of disciplinary action is necessary.